bharatdeora-tech/SensorApp-Data-Architecture-Assessment/PERFORMANCE-STRATEGY.md

 The objective of the proposed architecture is to improve scalability and query performance by separating workloads according to their access patterns instead of storing every data type in a single relational database.
 The legacy application uses SQL Server for transactional data, high-volume telemetry, and audit logging.
 While this design is simple, it causes resource contention as data volume increases.
 The modernized architecture introduces purpose-built data stores:
+Each database is optimized for its workload, allowing independent scaling, improved query performance, and lower operational overhead.

 | Workload          | Database    |
 |-------------------|-------------|